daskeyboard/daskeyboard-applet--discourse/README_ENDUSER.md

-# Montastic
+# Discourse

-Montastic monitor URLs and sends an email when a website goes down.

-This applet displays Montastic alarms on a Q device:
+This applet displays Discourse alarms on a Q device:

-- <span style="color:green">Green</span>: website is OK
+- <span style="color:green">Green</span>: you have no unread notification
-- <span style="color:red">Red</span>: website alarm
+- <span style="color:red">Red blinking</span>: you have unread notification(s)

-To get started, signup for a free Montastic account at <https://www.montastic.com>.
+To get started, create an API key on yourforum.com/admin